nivngr/my-store-app/Readme.md

 This is a vite project.
-To run please use the following commands in the "products-app" directory:
+To run please use the following commands in the project directory:

-npm install
+$ npm install

-npm run dev
+$ npm run dev